-3.3 Influence of the polarity complex and cell adhesion molecules
+Influence of the polarity complex and cell adhesion molecules

-AJs are localized in a slightly more basolateral position than the centrosome-containing apical endfoot(Figure 2a), linked to an F-actin belt, and the combination of the two are responsible for the anchoring of aRGs to each other to form the VS. These intercellular complexes are made up of cadherins and its downstream actors (e.g. β -catenin), junctional adhesion molecules (JAMs) and nectins (Aaku-Saraste et al., 1996, Manabe et al., 2002, Junghans et al., 2005, Kadowaki et al 2007, Singh and Solecki, 2015).
+AJs are localized in a slightly more basolateral position than the centrosome-containing apical endfoot (Fig. 2a), linked to an F-actin belt, and the combination of the two are responsible for the anchoring of aRGs to each other to form the VS. These intercellular complexes are made up of cadherins and its downstream actors (e.g., β-catenin), junctional adhesion molecules and nectins (Aaku-Saraste et al. 1996; Manabe et al. 2002; Junghans et al. 2005; Kadowaki et al. 2007; Singh and Solecki, 2015).
 The adhesion molecules making up the AJs are linked to the cytoskeleton and they coordinate different signaling pathways triggered in neighboring cells (Singh and Solecki, 2015).
-Multiple studies have shown that AJ components are critical for aRG proliferation and proper cortical development (Figure 2).
+Multiple studies have shown that AJ components are critical for aRG proliferation and proper cortical development (Fig. 2).

 Conditional deletion of N-cadherin in the mouse cortex leads to AJ disruption, aberrant aRG morphology and polarity, and consequently, to abnormal corticogenesis.
-Under these conditions, both mitotic and postmitotic cells were found to be randomly scattered throughout the cortical wall

-(Figure 2) (Kadowaki et al., 2007).
-Expression of a stabilized form of β -catenin in mouse apical progenitors promotes their self-renewal and amplification, resulting in an enlarged cortical area and the appearance of fold-like structures (Figure 2c) (Chenn and Walsh, 2002).
-On the other hand, ablation of β -catenin causes disruption of the VS and AJs, leading to a decrease in the proliferative potential of aRGs, apoptosis, and aberrant position in the developing cortex of this progenitor cell type (Figure 2d) (Junghans et al., 2005, Gan et al., 2014).
-This results in a severe decrease of cycling progenitors and reduced neurogenesis (Gan et al., 2014).
-Importantly, most of these effects on proliferation and production of the correct number of neurons are seemingly due to Wnt/ β -catenin signaling independent of AJ maintenance as shown by a β -catenin mutation only affecting signaling, but sparing AJ function (Draganova et al., 2015).
-Conditional deletion of α -E-catenin results in the uncoupling of AJs from F-actin, leading to the presence of scattered AJ-like structures throughout the cortical wall.
-The latter present a rosette-like structure and are positive for N-Cadherin and β catenin, suggesting that individual aRGs maintain some degree of polarity although randomized (Figure 2e).
+Under these conditions, both mitotic and post-mitotic cells were found to be randomly scattered throughout the cortical wall (Fig. 2) (Kadowaki et al. 2007).
+Expression of a stabilized form of β-catenin in mouse APs promotes their self-renewal and amplification, resulting in an enlarged cortical area and the appearance of fold-like structures (Fig. 2c) (Chenn and Walsh, 2002).
+On the other hand, ablation of β-catenin causes disruption of the VS and AJs, leading to a decrease in the proliferative potential of aRGs, apoptosis, and aberrant position in the developing cortex of this progenitor cell type (Fig. 2d) (Junghans et al. 2005; Gan et al. 2014).
+This results in a severe decrease in cycling progenitors and reduced neurogenesis (Gan et al. 2014).
+Importantly, most of these effects on proliferation and production of the correct number of neurons are seemingly because of Wnt/β-catenin signaling independent of AJ maintenance as shown by a β-catenin mutation only affecting signaling, but sparing AJ function (Draganova et al. 2015).
+Conditional deletion of α-E-catenin results in the uncoupling of AJs from F-actin, leading to the presence of scattered AJlike structures throughout the cortical wall.
+The latter present a rosette-like structure and are positive for N-Cadherin and β-catenin, suggesting that individual aRGs maintain some degree of polarity although randomized (Fig. 2e).
 In addition, the pattern of actin and RC2 staining suggest defects in the aRG cytoskeleton and radial morphology.
-These defects in aRGs ultimately lead to the appearance of a 'double-cortex'like structure (Schmid et al., 2014).
-Inactivation in the mouse dorsal telencephalon of the AJ component afadin also results in a 'double-cortex'-like phenotype (Gil-Sanz et al., 2014).
-Absence of afadin disrupts AJs and results in an increase of proliferating progenitors (both aRGs and IPs) found scattered throughout the developing cortex.
-Although postmitotic neurons were produced, their laminar distribution was disrupted (Figure 2f) (Gil-Sanz et al., 2014).
-Additionally, a recent study suggests that aRGs lacking afadin could have impaired primary cilia and spindle orientations (Rakotomamonjy et al., 2017).
-All these studies highlight the essential role of AJs and actin in maintaining aRG morphology, polarity and localization.
-In addition, deregulation of these proteins severely impacts aRG proliferative potential, as well as proper neuronal production and position (Figure 2 b-f).
+These defects in aRGs ultimately lead to the appearance of a 'double cortex'-like structure (Schmid et al. 2014).
+Inactivation in the mouse dorsal telencephalon of the AJ component afadin also results in a 'double cortex'-like phenotype (Gil-Sanz et al. 2014).
+The absence of afadin disrupts AJs and results in an increase in proliferating progenitors (both aRGs and IPs) found scattered throughout the developing cortex.
+Although post-mitotic neurons were produced, their laminar distribution was disrupted (Fig. 2f) (Gil-Sanz et al. 2014).
+Additionally, a recent study suggests that aRGs lacking afadin could have impaired primary cilia and spindle orientations (Rakotomamonjy et al. 2017).
+All these studies highlight the essential role of AJs and actin in maintaining aRG morphology, polarity, and localization.
+In addition, deregulation of these proteins severely impacts aRG proliferative potential, as well as proper neuronal production and position (Fig. 2b-f).